This is my advice about for those thinking of going one of the many Los Angeles Recording Schools.

-You’d be better off doing a business degree than a recording degree in my opinion as you need to be very business savvy to get a job in a recording studio these days and consider starting your own studio or working as a freelance engineer or producer.
+You’d be better off doing a business degree than a recording degree in my opinion as you need to be very business savvy to get a job in a recording studio these days.
+You may need to consider starting your own studio or working as a freelance engineer or producer.

 Studios are getting smaller and smaller and recording budgets are getting smaller and smaller.
 Gone are the glory days of the 80s and 90s where labels had big artist development deals and label own studios.
-These days, almost every musician has a home studio for demos and only go to recording studio for ‘the real deal’ radio ready release.
-If you get to the stage where you can do that, then you have a real chance of making money as a recording and mixing engineer but you have to be business savvy.
+These days, almost every musician has a home studio for demos.
+Musicians now only go to recording studio for ‘the real deal’ radio ready release.
+If you get to the stage where you can do that, then you have a real chance of making money as a recording and mixing engineer.
+However, you have to be business savvy.

 But You Still Need Studio Skills

 You need to get the skills first or just know lots of musicians that need a place to record but ideally both.
 If you have the skills, you’re going to need to network with local musicians and advertise.
-If you have the connections with lots of musicians, you’re going to need to record as many as you can for cheap or ideally while you are learning, free, to build up your skills.
+If you have the connections with lots of musicians, you’re going to need to record as many as you can for cheap or free to build up your skills.
 This requires a lot of marketing so you better learn about marketing.
 Luckily there are lots of resources online these days for marketing.

 The Home/Semi Professional Studios

-Due to the greed of the people running the Los Angeles recording schools, taking in way more students then there are jobs available, the business savvy ones have gone out on there own.
-After finishing a recording degree, with no where to go for a job, many of them start up a semi professional studio from home.
+Due to the greedy Los Angeles recording schools, taking in way more students then there are jobs available, the business savvy ones have had to go out on there own.
+After finishing a sound recording degree, with no where to go for a job, many of them start up a semi professional studio from home.
 The only problem is, is cost.
 Starting a studio from home isn’t cheap but it isn’t as expensive as it used to be and you can start small and build your way up.